emsterk05/greptile_changelog/README.md

 # AI Changelog Generator

 An AI-powered CLI tool that reads your git history and automatically generates a public-facing changelog for your project.
-It uses the actual code diff (not commit messages) to write clear, user-friendly changelog entries via GPT-4o.
-It also spins up a local website to display your changelog.
+It uses the code diff (not commit messages) to write clear, user-friendly changelog entries via GPT-4o.
+It also hosts a local website to display your changelog.

 ## How It Works